Edgar-Donk/frothy-brew/docs/treeview/header_column_widths.rst

 .. note:: 10 pixels have been added to our measure to give a clearance
     between columns.

-Let's set up the header and column styles.
+Set up the header and column styles.
 Add the following after the generic Treeview style configuration, to change the style property::

     st1.configure('font.Treeview', font=("DejaVu Sans Mono",'10'))